abemedia/abemedia.github.io/content-management-systems-cms.md

         features:
             - 10 extra pages | We design and populate up to 10 extra pages.
             - Backup & recovery service | We take regular backups of your site and should your server go down we restore it on a server of your choice at no charge.
-            - Custom user groups & permissions | We create up to 3 user groups with individual permission sets for your different levels of members.
             - Social login | We create applications for platforms such as Facebook, Google & LinkedIn to allow your users to sign in with their social profiles without having to enter any data.
             - 1h remote training | We train you and your staff how to use your site.
     -